marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

 ## Configure Identifiers for Loop

-Some steps can be skipped if you previously built Loop with `Mac-Xcode`.
+Some steps can be skipped if you previously built the *Loop* app with `Mac-Xcode`.

 [<span class="loop-big">:material-skip-forward:</span>](#previous-xcode-builders) If you ever built Loop using Mac-Xcode, skip ahead to [Previous Xcode Builders](#previous-xcode-builders).

-Some steps can be skipped if you previously built the *Loop* app with `Mac-Xcode`.

 Please read carefully to avoid confusion.